kmcd/codecast/01_command_line/script.md

   (expression 1) -or (expression 2)
   This makes sense, since we are searching for files with a certain set of permissions and for directories with a different set.
 If we are looking for both files and directories, why do we use -or instead of -and?
 Because as find scans through the files and directories, each one is evaluated to see if it matches the specified tests.
 We want to know if it is either a file with bad permissions or a directory with bad permissions.
 It can’t be both at the same time.
 So if we expand the grouped expressions, we can see it this way:
-          (file with bad perms) -or (directory with bad perms) Our next challenge is how to test for “bad permissions.”
+          (file with bad perms) -or (directory with bad perms) Our next challenge is how to test for "bad permissions."
 How do we do that?
 Actually we don’t.
-What we will test for is “not good permissions,” since we know what “good permissions” are.
+What we will test for is "not good permissions," since we know what "good permissions" are.
 In the case of files, we define good as 0600; for directories, 0700.
-The expression that will test files for “not good” permissions is:
+The expression that will test files for "not good" permissions is:
           -type f -and -not -perms 0600
   and the expression for directories is:
           -type d -and -not -perms 0700